Emulating Haiku in VMware Fusion

-Both the vmdk and iso are available there, do select the closest mirror to enjoy higher transfer rates.
+Start by downloading a Haiku ISO image, do select the closest mirror to enjoy higher transfer rates.
 Verify using the checksums to make sure that the downloaded files are not corrupted as they are big files.
-VMware Fusion is available for free on their website which can be found here.
+VMware Fusion is available for free.

 Go to section:

-This method is pretty much similar to installing on an actual machine, but a little more tedious than running Haiku from a VM image
+This method is pretty much similar to installing on an actual machine.

-For the operating system, select Other.
+On the operating system type screen, select Other.
 For version, do take note to make sure that Other is selected.
 Do not select Other 64-bit.
+After selecting, click Continue.

 Save the settings and power on the virtual machine.
 Once Haiku has booted, you can choose whether to run as a Live-CD (which does not have any persistency through reboots) or continue with the installation.

-Select the new space and click Partition > Create.
+Select the new space and choose Partition > Create.

-Format the newly created partition(s) by selecting the partition and clicking Partition > Format > Be File System… Accept the defaults and you should see something like the previous screen.
+Format the newly created partition(s) by selecting the partition and choose Partition > Format > Be File System….
+Accept the defaults and you should see something like the previous screen.

 Close the dialog box and select the partition you just created.
 Ensure that the partition is correct.